dsobral/ADER/material/Practical.md

 In the guilgur folder, you'll have data extracted from [Guilgur et al, 2014](https://elifesciences.org/content/3/e02181).
 In this Drosophila melanogaster dataset, we have two conditions (WT and mut), with two replicates for each (note that nowadays, it is more common to use 3 or more replicates).
 To make it quick to run, we have extracted data for a very limited set of genes.
 This data is already of good quality, ready to align.
 <br/>

-**TASK**: Create a new empty history to avoid having too many datasets in the same history.
-In Galaxy, upload all R1 files from the guilgur folder (NOTE: when uploading to Galaxy, explicitly set their type to fastqsanger.gz).
+**TASK**: In Galaxy, create a new empty history to avoid having too many datasets in the same history.
+Then, upload all R1 files from the guilgur folder (NOTE: when uploading to Galaxy, explicitly set their type to fastqsanger.gz).
 Next run Hisat2 on them using the Drosophila genome that is already prebuilt.
 After finishing, download all BAM files **and** their companion indexes (when clicking on the disk icon, you'll have two files to download, download them both).
 <br/>

 **Hint**: You can rename an item in you history by pressing the Edit Attributes button ![edit](images/edit.jpg).
 Renaming files may come in handy later.